ZFC without power set II: Reflection strikes back: Embeddings with P(omega) a proper class

 \subsection{Acknowledgements}

 An early version of some of the ideas in this paper originally appeared as part of the second author's PhD thesis, supervised by Michael Rathjen and Andrew Brooke-Taylor.
-The second author has been supported by the UK Engineering and Physical Sciences Research Council and is grateful for their support during this research.
+The second author was supported by the UK Engineering and Physical Sciences Research Council during the research for this work and is grateful for their support.